loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 ## Custom JSON providers

-If standard providers don't cover all your needs, you may consider to create your own provider.
+If standard providers don't cover all your needs, you may consider creating your own provider.
 All providers must implement interface `com.github.loki4j.logback.json.JsonProvider`.
+The easiest way to build one field provider is to extend it from `AbstractFieldJsonProvider` from the same package.
 Here is the example implementation:

 ```java